 The Child and Dependent Care Tax Credit is a federal and state tax credit that allows working parents to deduct a percentage of their costs for child care or for care provided for an incapacitated dependent from the amount of federal taxes owed.
 The federal CDCTC is not refundable.
 The state CDCTC is 25 percent of the federal credit the parent receives.
 The child and dependent care tax credit is based on the parent’s out of pocket expense, including the co-payments made aby a parent participating in the state Child Care Assistance Program (CCAP) whether or not the family receives child care assistance.

 For tax year 2020:

 - Any kind of child or dependent care can qualify, including care at a center, a family day care home or a church, or care provided by a neighbor or a relative (except if provided by a spouse, a dependent, or a child of the tax filer under 19).

 The size of the Child and Dependent Care Tax Credit depends on the number of children or dependents in care, a family’s income, and the amount the family paid for care during the year.
 It can be as much as $2,100 for families with income below $15,000 and $1,050 for families with income between $15,000 and $43,000.
 The state CDCTC can be as much as $525 for lower income families and $263 for families with higher income.
 Families cannot claim all of their child care expenses.
-Families can claim up to $3,000 in dependent care expenses for one child/dependent and up to $6,000 for two children/dependents.
+Families can claim up to $3,000 in dependent care expenses for one child/dependent and up to $6,000 for two or more children/dependents.